Syrians in the United Kingdom

-Syrians in the United Kingdom are people whose heritage is originated from Syria who were born in or who reside in the United Kingdom.
+Syrians in the United Kingdom or Syrian Britons are people whose heritage is originated from Syria who were born in or who reside in the United Kingdom.

 Demography

-The 2011 UK Census recorded 8,526 people who stated that they were born in Syria and reside in England; 322 in Wales, 379 in Scotland and 31 in Northern Ireland.
-The Office for National Statistics estimated that the population stood at 48,000 in 2019.
-This increase is due largely to the Syrian refugee crisis.
+The 2011 UK census recorded 8,526 people who stated that they were born in Syria and reside in England; 322 in Wales, 379 in Scotland and 31 in Northern Ireland.

+In the 2021 UK census, 40,707 people in England were recorded as having been born in Syria, as well as 2,168 in Wales, and 1,810 in Northern Ireland.
+The census in Scotland was delayed by a year until 2022 and recorded 5,844 residents born in Syria.

+In the six-year period between 2018 and 2023, 8,581 Syrian nationals entered the United Kingdom by crossing the English Channel using small boats – the fifth most common nationality of all small boat arrivals.